 On Ihla de Guajiru we stumbled on another kitesurfing paradise.
 We selected the last, simple restaurant primarily visited by local people.
 For 20 reais (about 6 US dollars) we got a huge plate of shrimp that came with the usual rice, beans, farofe and salad.
 A beer completed yet another splendid meal.

 We went for a stroll along a secluded stretch of a lagoon where a couple was scraping the mud to collect a particular kind of shellfish.
 They do this every day, for hours, they told us.
-Afterwards, they boil the shells so they open up, and sell the shellfish for 7 reais per kilo.
+Afterward, they boil the shells so they open up, and sell the shellfish for 7 reais per kilo.

 In Almofala we searched for ingredients to prepare a caipirinha that night while camping on a beach.
 We could find them all except lemons.